 No, but you should be thinking about which courses you would like to take from each area (see enclosed Worksheet).
-Look over the options for each area to see which courses interest you most - keeping in mind the specific requirements of your major and the fact that not all core courses are offered every term.
+Look over the options for each area to see which courses interest you most - keeping in mind the specific requirements of your major and the fact that not all CLE courses are offered every term.
 Your advisor can help you.
-(See Core Curriculum Worksheet pp. 29-30).
+(See Worksheet p.
+28).

-15. Who teaches the Core Curriculum courses?
+16. Who teaches the CLE courses?

-Members of all faculty ranks participate in the development and instruction of core classes.
+Members of all faculty ranks participate in the development and instruction of CLE classes.

-16. Can I take Honors Courses to satisfy University Core requirements?
+17. Can I take Honors Courses to satisfy CLE requirements?

-Each semester, sections of some core courses are designated as "Honors" sections.
-Students in the University Honors Program may register for these sections (although they are not required to do so) and may use them to fulfill University Core requirements.
-One "Honors" course, English 1204H, may be taken both by students in the University Honors Program and by other qualified students who are placed in the course prior to summer orientation; students who take this course should be aware that for them, this one course will satisfy the Freshman Writing requirement.
+Each semester, sections of some CLE courses are designated as "Honors" sections.
+Students in the University Honors Program may register for these sections (although they are not required to do so) and may use them to fulfill their CLE requirements.
+One Honors course, English 1204H, may be taken both by students in the University Honors Program and by other qualified students who are placed in the course prior to summer orientation; students who take this course should be aware that for them, this one course will satisfy the Freshman Writing requirement.
 For more information about the Honors Program, contact its Director, Dr. Charles J. Dudley, at 231-4591.